Lemon Bar Cookies

 3 tb of melted butter

-Butter an 8 inch brownie pan.
+Butter a 8 inch brownie pan.
 Cover with foil that hangs over two edges.
 I know it sounds redundant but trust me this is important.
-I accidentally left a little hole in the foil and the bars stuck.
+I accidentally left a little hole in the foil in the corner of the pan and it stuck.
 I mean really stuck, as in someone in my family may have eaten some foil along with their lemon bar.
 Another reason to make this asap, it's that delicious even with foil.

 Mix all the crust ingredients together until smooth.

-Push into the brownie pan, get into those corners!, and bake at 350 for 20 minutes
+Push into the brownie pan.
+And bake at 350 for 20 minutes

 Cut the lemon in half, remove the seeds and then cut it into chunks.
 Put in a food processor with lemon juice and sugar and let it run until the mix is smooth.
 Add the other filling ingredients and continue to mix until smooth.
 Some lemon chucks are fine, it gives the bar a wonderful texture and a nice, surprising, crunch.